For Authors|For Editors|For Reviewers

 11. Corrections, Retractions and Editorial Expressions of Concern

-if it affects the interpretation and conclusion of the article but does not completely invalidate it, the editor will decide to correct it as soon as possible by publishing an erratum/correction, or editorial expression of concern.
+If it affects the interpretation and conclusion of the article but does not completely invalidate it, the Editor will decide to correct it as soon as possible by publishing an erratum/correction, or editorial expression of concern.

 If the scientific information in the article is substantially undermined, the published article may need to be retracted.
 The withdrawn article will be indexed and linked to the original article.